 Finding a bump in your body may be quite scary and alarming but a bump on your gums isn’t usually a medical emergency.
-However, it can be a symptom of something serious so it’s important to have any unusual bump you notice checked out by your dentist.
+However, it can be a symptom of something serious, so it’s important to have any unusual oral bump checked out by your dentist.

-A cyst is a small bump filled with air, liquid, or other soft materials.
-Cysts usually form on your gums around roots of dead or buried teeth.
-They grow slowly over time and usually has no pain unless they become infected.
+A cyst is a small fluid-filled bump.
+Cysts usually form on your gums around the roots of dead or buried teeth.
+They grow slowly over time and usually have no pain unless they become infected.

-An abscess is an accumulation of pus caused by bacteria and it usually occurs in the gums.
+An abscess is an accumulation of pus caused by bacteria.
 It is usually caused by an infected tooth or gum disease.

 Other conditions like poorly controlled diabetes mellitus or smoking can be risk factors for developing an abscess on the gum.
 The abscess may feel warm and soft and is often very painful.

 Canker sores are small ulcers that can form on the gums, lips and other parts of the mouth.
 Canker sores are relatively harmless but they can be painful, especially when they are inside your mouth.